elpozewaunig/PrisonersDilemma/README.md

 ## How to run

 To run a tournament, add instances of all strategies that should compete to the `players` list in `Main.java` and run the main method.
+You can optionally give the `run()` method an integer argument, which specifies how many rounds should be played per match.

 ## Creating a new strategy
 To create a new strategy, create a corresponding class implementing the `GameStrategy` interface.